 About this group

 That said, these delicate animals do require plenty of care.
 Tragically, many of the 150,000 tortoises who are imported into the UK every year die within their first year in captivity due to lack of appropriate care, mostly during their winter hibernation period.

-Tortoises are always a long term commitment, as their life expectancy is normally between 50-100 years.
+Tortoises are always a long-term commitment, as their life expectancy is normally between 50 and 100 years.
 More information on the best way to care for your Tortoise, as well as Tortoises looking for foster homes, can be obtained from the British Tortoise Society.

 Children love these beautiful creatures, despite the fact that they spend much of the year asleep.
-When awake though, they can be very active (especially during summer months) and are often very funny to be around.
+When awake though, they can be active (especially during summer months) and are often very funny to be around.

 However, it is important to keep in mind that some species of Tortoise are now protected animals under CITES (the Convention on International Trade in Endangered Species), as well as further EU legislation.
 This means they cannot be imported, sold, traded or offered for sale within Europe by anyone without special permits.

 We believe Tortoise owners deserve a great deal on their insurance, to match the care and attention they give their charming little pets.
 That is why we started this group.